Table of Contents

 Moreover, some companies will only share the actual RFP once you confirm your interest in participating in the process.
 They may also require you to sign a legal NDA before they are willing to share the RFP.

-1. Subject Line
+1. A Clear Subject Line

-2. Greeting, Introduction and Acknowledgment of Receipt
+2. Confirmation of Receipt

-3. Express Interest in the Project
+4. Interest in the Project

 5. Closing and Next Steps